 By Lori DeVore, Real estate update

-Federal Way resident Lori DeVore is with John L. Scott Real Estate.
-Visit her Web site: www.loridevore.com.
+Lori DeVore is a residential agent with John L. Scott Real Estate.
+To learn more visit www.loridevore.com.